Running a Food Business

 Registering your food business

 A new food business needs to be registered at least 28 days prior to opening.
 All food premises, including market stalls, delivery vehicles and other moveable structures, must be registered.
 You can read more about registering your food premises, and find the relevant forms, on our licensing pages.
 Home catering businesses also need to register, and comply with relevant food hygiene legislation.
 The Food Standards Agency has published guidance for food safety in home premises.
 Once you have read all of the relevant information, please complete this food business registration form to register a new business, or to report a change to an existing business.
+An officer will arrange to visit a newly registered food business within eight weeks of registration.

 If you are starting a food business in a premises that has not been used previously for this purpose you may need to obtain planning permission.
 You may also need planning permission if you intend to make extensions and/or alterations to the property.
 This will probably not apply if you just want to start a retail food business in a building already used as a different type of retail shop but may apply if you wish to start a hot food takeaway or restaurant.
 Please check with Planning Services for further information and advice.